 He is a national expert on the Game-based approach and other modern coaching methodologies.
-He has created large portions of the Canadian coaching certification system's educational materials and curriculums.
+He is a major contributor to the Canadian coaching certification system's educational materials and curriculums.

 INTRODUCTION

 Private tennis lessons occur regularly in every country in the world.
 It is a staple of most players' tennis experience.
 The typical adult lesson goes something like this: